apache/asterixdb-site/dev-setup.md

 ### Once-per-repository tasks

-  1. To work on (say) Asterix, first clone the Google Code repository (if you already have a local clone, great!).
+  1. To work on (say) Asterix, first clone the GitHub mirror or the ASF repository (if you already have a local clone, great!), e.g.

         git clone https://github.com/apache/incubator-asterixdb